excid3/rails/guides/source/getting_started.md

 Let's start easy and boot up our Rails server for the first time.

-In your terminal, run the following command in the `store` directory:
+Now that you are in the `store` directory, run the following command in your terminal:

 ```bash
 $ bin/rails server